mae92/MutantHuntWGS/README.md

 Follow the instructions at https://docs.docker.com/get-docker/ to download and install Docker on your computer

-More infromation about how to work with Docker Containers can be found here: https://docs.docker.com
+More information about how to work with Docker Containers can be found here: https://docs.docker.com

 ## Building and Running the Container Locally